 Think about it.

-What about picking up the phone to say a quick “Hello” to some important to you while you wait to board your next flight.
-Hell it’s better than paying for an overpriced meal or drinks at the airport bar.
+What about picking up the phone to say a quick “Hello” to someone important to you while you wait to board your next flight.
+Hell it’s better than paying for an overpriced meal or drink at the airport bar.
 Plus it will prevent you from eating a club sandwich you’re bound to regret 30,000 feet in the air and the conversation will help pass the time until you are called to the cattle call of boarding.

 So what are you going to do with your two minutes today?